natelistrom/natelistrom.github.io/_posts/2023-08-12-deus-ex-machina-and-satisfying-story-ending.md

 ---

 > "Coincidences to get characters into trouble are great; coincidences to get them out of it are cheating."
-> — Emma Coats <sup>{% include price-2011.html %}</sup>
+> — Emma Coats <cite>(<a href="/bibliography#price2011">Price</a>)</cite>

 ---

 In story theory, the term _deus ex machina_ has come to represent an unsatisfying ending in which the resolution of a conflict seems to "come out of nowhere" with little or no setup.

 Supposedly, the phrase originates from the era of Greek theater.
-It's used to describe the moment when the playwright had "written themselves into a corner" and the conflicts of the story became so difficult to resolve that they had to use the gods themselves in an intervention to work things out. <sup>{% include britannica-2022.html %}</sup>
+It's used to describe the moment when the playwright had "written themselves into a corner" and the conflicts of the story became so difficult to resolve that they had to use the gods themselves in an intervention to work things out. <cite>(<a href="/bibliography#britannica2022">Britannica</a>)</cite>

 While surprising payoffs are [generally a good thing]({% post_url 2023-07-23-rule-of-three-prediction %}), _deus ex machina_ can leave audiences feeling that — as Coats says — the storyteller _cheated_.

 In her book, _Wired for Story_, author and story coach Lisa Cron gives us a hint as to why:

-> "Since the brain analyzes everything in terms of cause and effect, when a story doesn’t follow a clear cause-and-effect trajectory, the brain doesn’t know what to make of it — which can trigger a sensation of physical distress, not to mention the desire to pitch the book out the window." <sup>{% include cron-2012.html %} Page 147.</sup>
+> "Since the brain analyzes everything in terms of cause and effect, when a story doesn’t follow a clear cause-and-effect trajectory, the brain doesn’t know what to make of it — which can trigger a sensation of physical distress, not to mention the desire to pitch the book out the window." <cite>(<a href="/bibliography#cron2012">Cron</a>, Page 147)</cite>

 At its core, the problem with _deus ex machina_ is that the payoff isn't _earned_.
 It lacks that cause-and-effect relationship.